 The Management of Potten End Village Hall

-The general management and control of the Hall and the arrangements for their use are vested in the Village Hall Council.
-The Council is made up of members from local organisations that have a right to appoint one member.
+The general management and control of the Village Hall is vested in Potten End Village Hall, a Charitable Incorporated Organisation (CIO) with trustees made up of members from local organisations that have a right to nominate one trustee each.
+The conduct of the CIO is governed by a written Constitution.

-The day to day running of the Hall is delegated to a Caretaker Manager.
-This includes accepting and controlling bookings; maintaining the Hall in a clean, safe and adequately equipped condition and ensuring that the buildings are kept secure.
+The day to day running of the Village Hall is delegated to a Caretaker Manager.
+This includes accepting and controlling bookings.

 Sydney Renee Courtauld (1873-1962)